IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

                 .multiThreaded(true)
                 .build());
 ```
-Next, you will create a new `JestClientFactory`.
+Next, create a new `JestClientFactory`.
 The `factory` provides you with a `setHttpClientConfig` method to configure your client.
-Use `Arrays.asList` within Jest's `Builder` method to create an array containing both of your Compose Elasticsearch connection strings.
+Use `Arrays.asList` within Jest's `Builder` method to create an array that contains both of your Compose Elasticsearch connection strings.
 Then, you invoke the `build` method to create the connection.

 ```java
         JestClient client = factory.getObject();